 How will your company benefit from Project 2010?
 Does it really need it?

-What size of organization typically adopts a Demand Management tool?
+What size of organization typically adopts a demand management tool?

-What if your company is small to mid-sized?
-Does this pertain only to large companies of over a thousand employees?
+Do demand management tools pertain only to large companies of over 1,000 employees?

 The truth is that companies of various sizes have strategic and tactical needs.
 These needs are directly linked to stakeholder class requirements (e.g., customers, shareholders, and employees).
-Different requirements, processes, and skill-sets often delineate the types of projects companies launch.
-Typically, the main differences between companies with a staff of 72 versus a company with a staff of 52,000 are the number of digits in the balance sheet.
-Companies of all sizes have the need to remain competitive, current, solvent, and valuable to its customer base as well as accountable to its shareholders.
-Additionally, every project failure, regardless of company size or project specifications, has a negative impact to that organization’s bottom-line, not to mention hits on intangible assets, such as credibility, morale and customer perception.
+Different requirements, processes, and skill sets often delineate the types of projects companies launch.
+Typically, the main differences between companies with staffs of 72 versus those with staffs of 52,000 are the number of digits in the balance sheet.
+Companies of all sizes need to remain competitive, current, solvent, and valuable to their customer base as well as accountable to their shareholders.
+Additionally, every project failure, regardless of company size or project specifications, has a negative impact on that organization’s bottom line, not to mention hits on intangible assets, such as credibility, morale, and customer perception.

 Demands on companies today are as complex as ever before.
 Corporate debt may reach all-time highs, and profit margins continue to be squeezed in a growing global economy.
-Managing and forecasting resource capacity, ensuring quality delivery to customers and meeting shareholder expectations means innovation and planning has become a fundamental activity that has to be efficient and effective.
-Organizations embracing project systems using previous versions of Microsoft Project Server today can select and prioritize projects, obtain better insight into complex, interdependent projects and reduce project risk.
-So what does Project 2010 provide companies?
-The following is a customer example of how a large organization initiated a PPM solution, and how Project 2010 with Demand Management capabilities has and will continue to add value.
+Managing and forecasting resource capacity, ensuring quality delivery to customers, and meeting shareholder expectations means that innovation and planning have become fundamental activities that have to be efficient and effective.
+Organizations embracing project systems using previous versions of Microsoft Project Server today can select and prioritize projects, obtain better insight into complex, interdependent projects, and reduce project risk.
+What does Project 2010 provide companies?
+The next customer example shows how a large organization initiated a PPM solution and how Project 2010 with Demand Management capabilities has and will continue to add value.

 type="example"

-Microsoft Human Resourses
+Microsoft Human Resources

-Microsoft Human Resources, which supports the 93,000 employees of the global software company, wanted to make better strategic decisions about its portfolio of projects.
-As Human Resources developed new portfolio management processes, it worked with a pre-release version of Microsoft Project Server 2010, tailoring the software to fit the business processes of its five Human Resources Centers of Excellence (COEs).
+Microsoft HR, which supports the 93,000 employees of the global software company, wanted to make better strategic decisions about its portfolio of projects.
+As HR developed new portfolio management processes, it worked with a prerelease version of Microsoft Project Server 2010, tailoring the software to fit the business processes of its five HR Centers of Excellence (COEs).

-In early 2007, the Human Resources Department decided to improve the way the COEs delivered projects.
-“We had more than 200 projects running,” says Bruno Lecoq, Director of Business Process in the Operation Excellence COE at Microsoft Human Resources.
-“To complete all of them – and deliver them at the right time – was mathematically impossible.”
+In early 2007, HR decided to improve the way the COEs delivered projects.
+“We had more than 200 projects running,” says Bruno Lecoq, director of business process in the Operation Excellence COE at Microsoft HR.
+“To complete all of them—and deliver them at the right time—was mathematically impossible.”

-HR Generalists sometimes felt overwhelmed by the sheer number of projects, says Joan Wissmann, Manager of Compensation/Benefits/Performance Management (CPBM) COE Project Management at Microsoft Human Resources.
-“One day an HR Generalist might get a request for help delivering a training program.
+HR generalists sometimes felt overwhelmed by the sheer number of projects, says Joan Wissmann, manager of Compensation/Benefits/Performance Management COE Project Management at Microsoft HR.
+“One day an HR generalist might get a request for help delivering a training program.
 The next day, a request to explain a new benefits program.
 Then the day after that, a request to work on recruiting.”
-If HR Generalists felt overwhelmed, their participation could lag, which meant that programs did not perform as well as desired.
+If HR generalists felt overwhelmed, their participation could lag, which meant that programs did not perform as well as desired.

-The Microsoft Human Resources Department has used Project Server 2010 to collect information more easily and to compare and evaluate projects more effectively.
-The department has pared its project portfolio from 200 to 25, while bringing about greater transparency, accountability, and collaboration.
-Many users are not even aware that they are using Project Web App, because of the ways that Human Resources has adapted Project Server 2010 to the traditional processes and workflows at each COE.
-They accrued the following benefits:
+The Microsoft HR department has used Project Server 2010 to collect information more easily and to compare and evaluate projects more effectively.
+The department has pared its project portfolio from 200 to 25 while bringing about greater transparency, accountability, and collaboration.
+Many users are not even aware that they are using Project Web App because of the ways that HR has adapted Project Server 2010 to the traditional processes and workflows at each COE.
+These benefits have been noted:

 Better information collection